bcm27/Chat/README.md

 #### Installation Instructions

 * Copy the pythonChat.zip and extract all the contents to your desired folder.
-* To start the server, simply run server.py in a command line console.
+* To start the server, simply run server.py in a command line console (configured to run locally, both are required).
 * To start the client, simply run the client.py in a command console or double click the file assuming python 3.5< is installed.
 After that a GUI login interface will popup, simply log in with the supplied account or create your own.